ropg/ezTime/README.md

 **backwards compatible**: Anything written for the existing Arduino time library will still work.
 You can set which timezone the sketch should be in, or have it be in UTC which is the default.
 But you can also set and express time referring to multiple timezones, all very easy and intuitive.

+**eventful**: You can set events to have ezTime execute your own functions at a given time, and delete the events again if you change your mind.

 **robust**: It doesn't fail if the timezone api goes away: it can use cached data, which ezTime can store in EEPROM (AVR Arduinos) or NVS (ESP32 through Preferences library).

 **informative**: No need to guess while you're working on something, ezTime can print messages to the serial port at your desired level of detail, telling you about the timezone's daylight savings info it receives or when it gets an NTP update and by how much your internal clock was off, for instance.

 **time-saving**: No more time spent on writing code to print date or time in some nicer way.
 Print things like "8:20 PM" or "Saturday the 23rd of August 2018" with ease.
-Prevent display-flicker with minuteChanged() and secondChanged() functions without storing any values to compare.
+Prevent display-flicker with `minuteChanged()` and `secondChanged()` functions without storing any values to compare.

 **small enough**: Works with all features and full debugging information on an Arduino Uno with an Ethernet Shield, leaving 2/3 of RAM but not too much flash for you to work with.
 (Even on a good day there isn't that much left if you want to do anything that involves networking.)
-Various `#define` options let you leave parts of it out if you want to make it smaller: you can even leave out the networking altogether if you have a different time source.
+Various `#define` options let you leave parts of the library out if you want to make it smaller: you can even leave out the networking altogether if you have a different time source.

 **easy to use**: Don't believe it until you see it.
 Have a look at some of these examples to see how easy it is to use.